opetitprestataire/label-studio/docs/source/guide/prompts_create.md

     * The labeling configuration for the project must be compatible with the **Type** you selected above:
         * For text classification, this means that the labeling configuration for the project must use `Choice` tags.
         * For NER, this means that the labeling configuration for the project must use `Label` tags.
-    * The project must have one output type (`Choice` or `Label`) and not a mix of both.
+    * The project must have one output type (`Choice` or `Label`) and not a mix of both and not multiples (meaning you can not have multiple `Choices` or `Labels` within your labeling configuration).
     * The project must include text data.
 While it can include other data types such as images or video, it must include `<Text>`.
     * You must have access to the project.
 If you are in the Manager role, you need to be added to the project to have access.
     * The project cannot be located in your Personal Sandbox workspace.
-    * While projects connected to an ML backend will still appear in the list of eligible projects, we do not recommend using Prompts with an ML backend.
+    * While projects connected to an ML backend will still appear in the list of eligible projects, we do not recommend using Prompts with an ML backend as this can interfere with how accuracy and score are calculated when evaluating the prompt.

 ## Types